Cumulocity-IoT/cumulocity-xdk-agent/README.md

 # cumulocity_xdk_agent

-Device agent for Bosch XDK to connect to Cumulocity (C8Y Agent for XDK)
+Device agent for Bosch XDK to connect to Cumulocity (C8Y Agent for XDK).
+In order to connect the XDK to Cumuloxity a tenant is required: https://cumulocity.com/try-for-free/

 ## Features